-Weilan Huang, who is the founder and owner of Ontario Security Hub, says he is thrilled with the launch of this exciting partnership.
+Ontario Security Hub is thrilled with the launch of this exciting partnership.

-“Everyone is now talking about Numze because this is an app that is going to change the security guard industry forever – just like Uber did for the taxi business,” says Huang.
+“Everyone is now talking about Numze because this is an app that is going to change the security guard industry forever – just like Uber did for the taxi business,” says the company.

 “There are so many great things with the app and it’s totally innovative: for the first time in the history of our industry, licensed security guards have even more flexibility to work when they want, and they also have the potential to earn more hourly.
 The app is very easy to use, and I really like how it offers a location-based feature so that businesses, organizations and individuals and guards can all instantly connect and communicate,” he adds.